What is Artificial Intelligence Algorithm?

 - Clustering: Sometimes, we don’t have to make a decision on given input but distinguishing odd ones.
 For example, segregating different human race white people and black people or seeing a painting and finding different patterns.
 Some examples of these algorithms are K-means clustering, Hierarchical clustering, etc.

 We will discuss one algorithm from each category:

 - It is used for the classification problem, and it assumes that predictors are independent and have one feature that does not affect another predictor feature.

 - For e.g., orange may be considered as orange in color, round in shape, and about 6 cm in diameter.
 All these variables do not depend on each other or maybe on the existence of the another, but all these features independently contribute to the fact that fruit is an orange and that is the reason it is called ‘Naive’.

 - Naive Bayes model is used for a very large data set.
 It is simple and outperforms highly sophisticated classification models also.

 - Naïve Bayes Classifier is based on Bayesian probability used to calculate posterior probability (processing new evidence and refine the hypothesis at each step).
 In Naïve Bayes’ the probability with each independent variable is calculated and then with the Bayesian approach is used for predicting outcome.

 2. Random Forest

-- Ensemble Learning: Take multiple algorithms or the same algorithm multiple times and then it puts them together to make something much more powerful than the single decision tree.
+- Ensemble Learning: Take multiple algorithms or the same algorithm multiple times, and then it puts them together to make something much more powerful than the single decision tree.

-- Ensemble Algorithms are more stable because any change in your dataset can affect your decision tree, but for them to affect the forest of a tree is far more difficult that gives stability to the model.
+- Ensemble Algorithms are more stable because any change in your dataset can affect your decision tree, but for them to affect the forest of a tree is far more difficult than gives stability to the model.

 3. K-Means Clustering